felix314159/machinelearning_with_riotapi/README.md

 I trained my model on more than 60000 summoner names from the popular MOBA game League of Legends to create this model.
 I then generated more than 6000 new names using Tensorflows deep learning techniques.
 You can find these generated names in /4 - summary/output.txt

-I must say that my model created some hilarious usernames.
+The model already created some hilarious usernames.

-I might make a Best-Of list soon!
+A Best-Of list might come soon! :)